bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/protocol.md

 ### Peg-out Process

-1. The peg-out user burns BitVM BTC on Bridge Contract B and initiates a withdrawal request.
+1. The peg-out user burns Peg-BTC on Bridge Contract B and initiates a withdrawal request.
 2. A broker fulfills the request by transferring BTC to the peg-out user.
 3. The broker reclaims the funds from Bridge Contract A through the fraud-proof mechanism.